FTBTeam/FTB-Echoes/README.md

 * `run` - the command string, mandatory
 * `permission` - the integer permission level in range 0..4, optional (default: 0)
 * `silent` - a boolean to suppress normal command output, optional (default: true)
+* `description` - an optional (player-friendly) description for what the command does; if present, it's added to GUI tooltips where relevant
+  * Note this is specifically to describe the command; see also the `description` field in the [ShopEntry](#shop-entries) section, which is a more general description of the entry

 ## Support